 The rise in income inequalities within major countries since the 1980s poses a threat not only to social stability, but also to globalisation.
 It may be hypothesised that the continuation of these trends could result in two outcomes.
-First, there may be social upheavals in some countries, where social tensions due to growing inequalities will become unbearable and produce a social turmoil.
-Second, the rise of income and wealth inequalities means that there are groups of people that are not gaining from globalisation; this creates a fertile ground for rise of nationalism and ethno-populism.
+First, there may be social upheavals in some countries, where social tensions due to growing inequalities will become unbearable and produce social turmoil.
+Second, the rise of income and wealth inequalities means that there are groups of people that are not gaining from globalisation; this creates fertile ground for a rise of nationalism and ethno-populism.
 When globalisation is properly managed, it is good for growth and income distribution and does not lead to nationalism.
-But if it is accompanied by the decline in real incomes for large masses of people, nationalist political forces get additional arguments for instigating anti-globalisation and isolationist feelings.
+But if it is accompanied by a decline in real incomes for large masses of people, nationalist political forces gain additional arguments for instigating anti-globalisation and isolationist feelings.

 Among the questions to be addressed:

 - Why are income inequalities at the highest levels in history?

 - What are likely scenarios for a change in inequalities of income and wealth distribution?
 Increase?
 Stabilisation?
 Decrease?
 Why?

 - What comes next after the liberal economic order – a new ‘reformed capitalism’ or a period of chaos and disarray?
 Or something else entirely?

 - Will the rise of nationalism lead to conflicts, if not wars, between countries, with the collapse of international trade and capital flows, like in the 1930s?